Sometimes it’s just fun to get a little funky. Rotating text in Photoshop gives us a fun way to add interest to our designs.

 Shapes come with shape paths, which is what we’ll use to rotate a letter.
 Select the Path Selection Tool from the toolbar or hit the A on the keyboard.

 Click on the letter you want to rotate to select it.

-Now hit Ctrl + T or Command + T and a box will appear around the individual letter.
+Now hit Ctrl + T or Command + T to activate the Transform Tool and a box will appear around the individual letter.

-Manipulate the transform tool as we just described to rotate the single letter.
+Use the Transform tool to rotate/flip the single letter.

 Writing Text Vertically